mirkoperillo/resting/README.md

-Resting is a rest client WebExtension actually tested in Firefox.
+Resting is a rest client WebExtension actually available for Firefox.

 It is a very young project under an heavy developement.